 "Cut it out, Droma, and tell me what's up.
 What's the Ryn network into now?"
 "I've no idea what you mean, Solo," the voice replied.

 "But something is definitely up."
 "Look, it's late-no, it's early," Han said, rubbing his eyes with palm of his hand.
 "What is it?"
-"The Vong have deployed something new," maybe-Droma said.
+"The Vong have deployed something new, maybe..." - Droma said.
 "They launched them a few days ago.
 Some kind of unpiloted drones, we think, unless they've developed some really small pilots."
 Han was wide awake now.
 "What kind of drones?"
 "We don't know what they do, if that's what you mean.
 But it can't be good.
 Figured I'd give you a heads-up.
 You might mention it to the military, too."
 "Yeah, I might," Han said.
 "Is that all you can tell me?"
 "At this time, yes.
 We're trying to track one of them, but they're slippery."
 "Some kind of weapon?"
 "If I knew that I would tell you.
 But the Vong are excited about them."
 "Thanks," Han said.
 Then more heavily: "And Droma, if this is you-I don't appreciate the subterfuge.
 I mean, security is security, but I thought the two of us-" But he was talking to a dead comm.

 "Who was that?"
 Leia asked, from behind him.
 He hadn't heard her approach, but he wasn't surprised, either.
 "One of our pals in the Ryn network, I think.
 Maybe Droma.
 You heard?"
 "Yes."
 He reached for the comm.
 "I'd better pass this on."
 But when he tried to call control, he got put on hold.
 ALL CIRCUITS RESERVED FOR MILITARY PURPOSES.
 He frowned at the device, and then started for where he'd left his trousers.
 "I'm going down there," he said.

 "I'm right with you."
 They arrived to a tense but relatively quiet situation room.
 They were greeted briefly by Sien Sow.
 "The first wave is about to go in," the Sullustan said.
 "Under Antilles.
-He should be coming out of hyperspace in fiveminutes."
-"Mind if we stay?"
-Han asked.
-"When you've got a spare minute I have something to brief you on."
+He should be coming out of hyperspace in five minutes."
 "Of course you may stay.
 Your daughter is with Antilles, isn't she?"
 "Last I heard.
 But that's not why I came down."
 "Can it wait, then?"
 "I think so, "Han said.